czou-1107/dagger/README.md

 Feature engineering can often be hampered by cluttered and arcane transformation code.
 Transformation functions, where they exist, often combine multiple feature definitions grouped semantically.
 At the same time, it is difficult to immediately trace out the lineage of any single variable: are there further dependencies?
-What if a script spans multiple files?
+What if your functions span multiple files?
 Further, the order of execution of these functions are likely very specific and it is difficult to immediately ascertain the implications of changing that order.